-The deposit market Herfindahl index (HERF) is included in equation (1) to control for the structure of the local market.
+The deposit market Herfindahl index (HERF) is included in Equations (1) and (2) to control for the structure of the local market.
 Constructed at the market level using branch level deposit data from the SUMD database, HERF provides a measure of concentration, and presumably the competitiveness, of the local banking market.
 The definitions of the variables used in the empirical analysis are provided in Exhibit 1.

-6. The empirical results
+7. The empirical results

-Equation (1) is estimated using a simple OLS fixed effects method.
+Equations (1) and (2) are estimated using a simple OLS fixed effects method.
 Descriptive statistics for the variables used in the regression can be found in table 1, and a correlation coefficients matrix in table 2.
 Our regression estimation results are presented in table 3.
 Notice from table 1 that our primary variables of interest display large dispersions.
 EMPR, our employment rate percentage, ranges from 98.67 percent to a low of 68.06 percent, with a mean of 93.67 percent.